Updates

 - Expanded the platform from documentation and tools into an active coordination interface supporting long-horizon infrastructure signaling and moderated proposal routing

-2026-03-21 — Verification Ledger Deployment & First Cryptographic Automation Pipeline
+2026-03-21 — Verification Ledger Deployment & Cryptographic Record Workflow

 - Enabled deterministic verification ledger entry generation with SHA-256 entry digests and chained verification reference hashes